rgknp/AIDayLabs/lab03.5-execute_remote_gpu/0_README.md

 # Training a Convolutional Neural Network on a GPU-enabled Virtual Machine

-This hands-on lab guides you with how to configure Azure ML Workbench to use a Data Science Virtual Machine (DSVM) equipped with GPUs as an execution target.
+This hands-on lab guides you with how to configure Azure Machine Learning to use a Data Science Virtual Machine (DSVM) equipped with GPUs as an execution target.
 By now, you should be familiar with how to execute locally (with and without docker).

 ***NOTE:*** There are several pre-requisites for this course, including an understanding and implementation of:
   *  Machine Learning and Data Science